OrchardCMS/OrchardCore/src/OrchardCore/OrchardCore.Modules/README.md

 );
 ```

+!!! note
-> Note the addition of `.UseNancyModules()`
+    Note the addition of `.UseNancyModules()`

 That's it, done.
 NancyFx is now part of your pipeline.
 What this means is that Nancy modules will be automatically discovered.

-> Note.
+!!! note
     There is no need to register a Nancy Module within its own Startup class.